 Zilliqa cryptocurrency has experienced peaks and troughs in its price since its inception.
 After reaching highs of $0.19 in May 2018, the price dropped and plateaued to lows of around $0.005 throughout 2019 and 2020.

-There is a total supply of 12 billion Zilliqa coins.
-There are currently 12.58 billion ZIL coins in circulation.
+There is a total supply of 16.28 billion Zilliqa coins.
+As of 1 July 2022, there are nearly 13 billion ZIL in circulation.

 Despite high levels of volatility, ZIL has seen immense growth since its inception.
 Its singular qualities differentiate it in a saturated market.
 It is also constantly innovating to improve its infrastructure.

 While it is difficult to ascertain whether it will rebound and grow more or not, it is definitely one to watch.

 Where to buy Zilliqa?